Our Homes: NPH Mexico

 NPH Operates:

-Family-style homes, school (grades K – 9), medical clinic, farm and greenhouses, technical high school
+Family-style homes, school (grades K – 9), technical high school, medical clinic, farm, and greenhouses

-Community Programs include an academic scholarship program, NPH OneFamily which provides services to families in need, and support for Hermanos Mayores (“Older Siblings”) who were raised at NPH and now live on their own.
+Community Programs include an academic scholarship program, health services and support for low-income families, and NPH OneFamily which provides services to families in need

 Did You Know?